Companies need to raise their economic and political game, write Martin Reeves and Johann Harnoss

 4 – Recreate the narrative

 In the long-run, few things are as powerful as ideas.
 To get a better feel for the emergence of ideas that can spread and shape social and political layers, firms need to engage diverse audiences beyond their target customers and listen more closely to them.
+And the customers expect the same from you in return, which is why you’d need a good business plan writer.
 From that starting point they should also aim to shape the discussion.
 Narratives – essentially storified ideas – are powerful because they can redefine what is legitimate and valuable.
 Take GE, for example.
 In a well-received and widely cited speech in 2016, its chief executive Jeff Immelt laid out a new multipolar vision for the future of globalization and reiterated GE’s commitment to building manufacturing centres and capabilities across the globe.
 In other words, it is attempting to rewrite the narrative for globalization to address widening faults in the prevailing one.

 5 – Reframe leadership